dylanmestyanek/webapi-iii-guided/notes.md

 ## Types (Based on how it's been used)

 - Global (Runs on EVERY request)
+- Local (Used for a set of routes only)

 Order matters, it goes TOP to BOTTOM && LEFT to RIGHT